The future of animal-free fur

 Originally created by Tiziano Guardini and Ksenia Shnaider, this creation went viral as a sustainable, waste-reducing alternative to animal fur.

-Bio-based fur
+Bio-based PLA fur

 Want to keep learning?